Oak Ridge, New Jersey: Geography

-Oak Ridge is located on the Pequannock River along NJ Route 23 and the New York, Susquehanna & Western Railroad main line.
-County Route 699 (Oak Ridge Road) runs south from the junction with NJ 23 and is the main north–south local route in the community.
+The Oak Ridge CDP is located in northern Morris County and western Passaic County and includes several communities, including Oak Ridge proper in Passaic County on the Pequannock River along Route 23 and the New York, Susquehanna & Western Railroad main line.
+In Morris County, the communities of Milton, Petersburg, and Woodstock are within the Oak Ridge CDP.
+County Route 699 (Oak Ridge Road) runs south from the junction with Route 23 and is the main north–south local route in the community.